wemersonnino/blog/wp-content/plugins/webp-converter-for-media/readme.txt

 = How to run manually conversion? =

-By default, all images are converted when you click on the `Regenerate All` button.
+By default, all images are converted when you click on the `Start Bulk Optimization	` button.
 In addition, conversion is automatic when you add new files to your Media Library.

 Remember that our plugin takes into account images generated by WordPress.
 There are many plugins that generate, for example, images of a different size or in a different version.